zichen-liu/ModelAssistedPhase12/README.md

 Note that the running time is long and we have stored all the intermediate results under the folders.

-Description of the folder structures are as follows. de are given as follows.
+Description of the folder structures are as follows.

 -   NDOSE3/: The folder contains the intermediate results for simulation with the number of dose level $J=3$.